 For Namibia and Botswana, recommended vaccinations are DTP, and vaccination against hepatitis A. Malaria only occurs in northern Namibia and Botswana.
 Ask your local health services for the most updated advice on vaccinations and preventative care.

-A passport with validity of minimum 6 months
+A passport with a validity of at least 6 months (calculated from the date of return)

 A proof of owning sufficient financial resources